CEO Kate Romano writes about the tactile world of textile artist Sabine Kaner

 At Stapleford Granary, we’ll be exhibiting 15 artworks by Sabine Kaner plus 2 pieces of bespoke furniture made by her husband Professor Jake Kaner.
 Through film, conversation and selected items we’ll be exploring her fascinating creative process – from sketch-books and the reusing of fabric oddments to experimental stitches, print experiments and mark making, all intuitively bound together by a love of colour.
 We’ll also be learning about the music she listens to as she works - mostly jazz and the music of her composer son, Matthew.

-Four years after I first saw it, its wonderful to see Sabine’s work starting to attract more and more attention.
-I’m so proud that we are able to bring hand-Stitched Stories to the Granary and hope you’ll join us to launch this very special exhibition.
+Four years after I first saw it, it's wonderful to see Sabine’s work starting to attract more and more attention.
+I’m so proud that we are able to bring Hand-Stitched Stories to the Granary and delighted to see people enjoying her work so much.

 ‘We are all made up of many parts and experiences.

 Collage is a way of putting those connections together in one piece’

 FIND OUT MORE: